 Start by assessing where your business stands today.
 Roadmaps are all about setting a direction, but you can’t reach your destination without knowing where you are.

 Are your current efforts helping you achieve your business objectives?
 It may also be helpful to assess how you’re utilizing and prioritizing business resources.
+Make sure you set clear project milestones so that you can celebrate the wins with your team and keep them motivated.

 Roadmapping With Taskade #1 🐑